Reclaiming Your Backyard: Reviewing the Efficacy of 20 Popular Natural Mosquito Repellents

 One study looked at coffee’s effects on mosquitoes that often carry dengue fever.
 Water sources that contained higher concentrations of coffee were less attractive to the female mosquitoes, and they were less likely to lay eggs there.
 Since coffee generates a significant amount of waste, this might pose possible solutions for people living in regions where mosquito breeding could spread serious or fatal diseases.

-Homeowners looking for a way to discourage mosquitoes or other insects from building homes in the yard might consider placing coffee grounds around the garden.
+Homeowners looking for a way to discourage mosquitoes or other insects from building homes in their landscaping might consider placing coffee grounds around the garden.
 Coffee grounds are a natural byproduct of the coffee-making process, so they are usually easy to obtain for those who drink it.
 Using the grounds as a topping for the garden is safe for many plants.
 It creates a strong scent that discourages mosquitoes, ants, and slugs.
 Burning the coffee grounds should be done with care, but may also be effective.
 The smoke acts as its own repellent to mosquitoes, flies, and wasps.
 Burning increases the strength and the duration of the scent, which may keep insects at bay while people are enjoying time outside.

 Other Helpful Tips for Reducing Mosquito Populations Around the Home